ericzji/f5-agility-lab-puppet/docs/class1/module1/module1.rst

 #. **Remove the configuration**

-	Next, modify in your site.pp to the following:
+	Next, modify your site.pp to the following:

 	..
 Code::